 30 N Webster Street, Suite E

-The WorkSource Centers provide a comprehensive menu of workforce services to job seekers and businesses.
-The Centers provide a range of educational, employment and business services through a collaboration of partners, including Worksystems Inc., the Oregon Employment Department and the Department of Human Services.
+Workforce Development Programs provide a comprehensive menu of workforce services to job seekers and businesses.
+The Centers provide a range of educational, training, employment and business services through a collaboration of partners, including Worksystems Inc., the Oregon Employment Department and the Department of Human Services.
 The Workforce development programs offered through the Centers (and at a variety of other locations) include:

-Services to job seekers including: a career center with computers, printers and fax machines for job searches; job listings; job search workshops; career counseling; assessment and testing; computer classes; Adult Basic Education; work experience opportunities, English as a Second Language classes and career technical training.
+Services to job seekers including: career centers with computers, printers and fax machines for job searches; job listings; job search workshops; career counseling; assessment and testing; English as a Second Language classes and career technical training.

-Services to businesses including: new employee recruitment; job applicant screening and referral; skill testing; customized pre-employment training; Jobs Plus training, rapid response and out placement services.
+Services to businesses including: new employee recruitment; job applicant screening and referral; skill testing; customized pre-employment training, rapid response and out placement services.